August Revolution: World War II and the Japanese occupation

-Japanese occupation and 1945 coup
+Japanese occupation and March 1945 coup

 Before 1945, France and Japan had uneasily ruled Vietnam together for over four years.

 In September 1940, just months after France capitulated to Germany, Japanese troops took advantage of French weakness to station troops in northern Vietnam for the purpose of cutting off the supply route to the southern flank of the China Theatre.
 From 1940 to March 1945, the French retained their administrative responsibilities, police duties, and even their colonial army in exchange for allowing Japanese troops and material to pass through Indochina.
 By 1943, however, there were signs that the Japanese might lose the war.
 The United States had begun the island-hopping sweep through the South Pacific.
 A seaborne Allied landing in Indochina and an overland attack from China became real threats to the Japanese.
 In addition, an upsurge of Gaullist sentiment in Indochina after Charles de Gaulle returned to Paris at the head of the French Provisional Government in September 1944 added to Japanese concerns.

 In the evening of 9 March 1945, the Japanese forces attacked the French in every center and removed the French from administrative control of Indochina.
-In less than 24 hours, the major part of the French armed forces throughout Indochina was put out of combat.
+In less than 24 hours, the majority of the French armed forces throughout Indochina was put out of combat.
 The entire French colonial system, which had been in existence for almost 87 years, came tumbling down.
-Practically all French civil and military leaders were made prisoners, including Admiral Decoux.
+Practically all French civil and military leaders were made prisoners, including Admiral Jean Decoux.

 After the Japanese removed the French from administrative control in Indochina, they made no attempt to impose their own direct control of the civilian administration.
 Concerned primarily with the defense of Vietnam against an Allied invasion, the Japanese were not interested in Vietnamese politics although they also understood the desirability of a certain degree of administrative continuity.
 It was to their advantage to install a Vietnamese government that would acquiesce in the Japanese military presence.
-With that in mind, the Japanese persuaded the Vietnamese emperor, Bảo Đại, to co-operate with Japan and to declare Vietnam independent of France.
-On 11 March 1945, Bảo Đại did just that by abrogating the Franco-Vietnamese Treaty of Protectorate of 1883.
+With that in mind, the Japanese persuaded the Vietnamese Nguyễn dynasty emperor, Bảo Đại, to co-operate with Japan and to declare Vietnam independent of France.
+On 11 March 1945, Bảo Đại did just that by abrogating the Franco-Vietnamese Treaty of Protectorate of 1884 (Vietnam became a French colony in 1883).
+In August, Vietnam regained Cochinchina (Southern Vietnam).
 Vietnam's new "independence," however, rested on the government's willingness to co-operate with Japan and accept the Japanese military presence.